Here are some details about working together…

 Whatever you want to bring for our shoot that matches the look you desire is fine.
 Beyond whatever you want to be photographed in, I would also suggest a selection of casual attire and some sporty/fitness options if you have and feel comfortable shooting in them.
 Also a hoodie, etc as options.

-If this is a casting-related shoot:
+If this is a casting or a collaboration:

 Regardless of what type of shoot it is: